jmbwell/custom_components-sunset_light_cheapass_amazon_light/README.md

 - Stay in Bluetooth range and ensure no other host keeps the device connected.
 - If colors look wrong, delete/re-add the integration and choose the other profile.
 - Use `scripts/ble_baseline.py` to scan, connect, and send raw writes (`--profile sunset_light` or `--profile hexagon_light`).

+## Sniffing and adding new devices
+1. Install Xcode from the Mac App Store, then download Apple’s “Additional Tools for Xcode” to get **PacketLogger** (inside `Hardware/`).
+2. Install the [Bluetooth logging profile](https://developer.apple.com/bug-reporting/profiles-and-logs/) from Apple’s developer site onto your iOS device.
+2. Connect your iOS device to the Mac via USB cable.
+3. Open PacketLogger and start a new **iOS Trace**.
+4. Open the official app for the light on iOS, interact with every feature (on/off, colors, brightness, effects/scenes, music modes, schedules, etc.) while logging runs.
+5. Stop logging and save the trace.
+Look for repeated write patterns, command bytes, and payload shapes to infer packet structure (checksum, lengths, ID fields).
+6. Add a new protocol profile in `custom_components/mergbw/protocol.py` that maps the observed commands (on/off, brightness, color payload, effects/scenes, any extras).
+Register it in `list_profiles`/`get_profile`, update `services.yaml` if new services are needed, and add tests mirroring `tests/test_protocol.py`.

 ## Development
 - Packet builder tests live in `tests/test_protocol.py`; run them with `pytest`.